American University of Central Asia - AUCA - CCE Media Fellows

 To address this pressuring issue, it is first necessary to speak about it, to identify the significance for each citizen and to give the right of voice to each woman in the country.
 There are a lot of ways of promoting women empowerment and speaking about the issue of gender inequality.
 Some use diplomacy and law, some use education and science, but the characters in this story use one of the most enigmatic, profound, and aesthetic methods of addressing societal problems – they speak the language of art.

-Diana Uhina, Adele Ismailkhanova, Alima Tokmergenova are artists who use art to transform established horizons, shape existing patterns and raise significant dialogues.
+Diana Ukhina, Adele Ismailkhanova, Alima Tokmergenova are artists who use art to transform established horizons, shape existing patterns and raise significant dialogues.
 With a focus on collages, art therapies, research, ceramics, and exhibitions, they consider art as a critical discipline linking research and artistic gesture, theory, and practice, in which the transition from an object to an event, a process, study, and immersion are important.
 They work in the art studio for art, research, and design “SYNERGY” where they create a safe space for emancipation and transformation.

-Diana Uhina
+Diana Ukhina

-Diana Uhina is a founder of the art studio “SYNERGY”, curator of exhibitions, researcher, and a member of the Bishkek School of Contemporary Art.
+Diana Ukhina is a founder of the art studio “SYNERGY”, curator of exhibitions, researcher, and a member of the Bishkek School of Contemporary Art.
 Diana supervises all the activities of the art studio, conducts research on a variety of topics, and organizes exhibitions and various educational programs on approaches to research the culture and art of Kyrgyzstan.
 Currently, she finds art exhibitions as one of her favorite types of medium.

 Diana actively uses art to speak about gender inequality and attract the attention of society to this issue.
 For example, together with her colleagues, she made a huge research and exhibition about the emancipation process of Kyrgyz women during the Soviet Union.
 She also researched the Soviet Kyrgyz journal “Kyrgyzstan Ayaldary” to identify the tendencies of change of women’s place in society in the past.
 This research was transformed into a journal which was called “Burulai” after the young woman who was killed inside the police station by a stranger in May 2018 in Kyrgyzstan.